Accenture/reactive-interaction-gateway/docs/event-format.md

 ### Binary

 In binary mode the message body only contains the `data` value of the corresponding CloudEvent.
-The _context attributes_ - i.e., all other fields - are moved into the message header.
+The _context attributes_ - i.e., all other fields - are moved into the message header (**this means also [extensions](https://github.com/cloudevents/spec/blob/v1.0/spec.md#extension-context-attributes)**).
 The data/body encoding is determined by the `content-type` header.
 In this mode there is no default for `content-type` and RIG rejects messages that come without it.
 At the time of writing there are two content types supported: `application/json` and `avro/binary`.

 <details>
 <summary>Same example in binary mode</summary>